bubunyo/bubunyo.github.io/_posts/2019-04-02-on-technical-cofounders.md

 And for that you have offered some  You have spoken to a number of tech guys who have rejected   This is all well and nice a

+#### What not to do

+1. Ask a very someone in your immidiate circles with a technical background to become
+2.